-The Equality and diversity networks provide:
+The diversity networks provide:

 Tackling matters regarding equality and diversity is paramount to sustain the future of physiotherapy.
 With valuable input from student members the CSP can continue to help the profession to evolve by supporting members dealing with these issues and to engage with the ever-changing society".

 Student member Aynkaran Vigneswaran

 Each network group meets twice a year so the links between the more active members of the group develop and become more personal.
 You can contact other members via icsp either directly or through a CSP officer linking you up by request.